Merkoba/Meltdown/README.md

 The output window can be auto scrolled.

-That means it will scroll slowly downards or upwards.
+That means it will scroll slowly downwards or upwards.

 So you can read text without manual intervention.